jschnurer/party-playlist/server/README.md

 ## Client messages (to server)

+All socket messages send from the client to the server must have the eventName of "message" and include a JSON data object that must contain a `type` string defining which message is being sent.

 ### "joinRoom"
 * Description: Joins a specific party playlist room to listen for events.
 * Required Data:

       {
+        type: "joinRoom",
         roomCode: string
       }